StreetTT/NotionPool-CS/README.md

 2. **Clone the Notion Template**:
    Accessible [here](https://bowlyntemplates.notion.site/Uni-Template-77b9720029c64d7ebc078cdde9b7cb14?pvs=4)

    The program works with this template.
 DO NOT change the names of the 6 major databases (Objectives, Notes, Assignments and Exams, Assessment Material, Modules, Reading List) or move them.
-This will not work otherwise.
+This WILL NOT work otherwise.

 3. **Install Dependencies**: